Spacial/awesome-systools/README.md

 - [Winerror](https://github.com/AandersonL/WinError): Get Windows Programming error codes descriptions using the command line.
 - [Windows classic samples](https://github.com/microsoft/Windows-classic-samples): This repo contains samples that demonstrate the API used in Windows classic desktop applications.
 - [sysmon to detect process tampering](https://twitter.com/markrussinovich/status/1328769178233237504)
+- [WSL-Hello-sudo](https://github.com/nullpo-head/WSL-Hello-sudo): Let's sudo by face recognition of Windows Hello on Windows Subsystem for Linux (WSL).
+It runs on both WSL 1 and WSL 2.
+This is a PAM module for Linux on WSL.

 ### Powershell